appsquickly/typhoon/README.md

 ##Current Work?

 * Current work: More <a href="http://www.jetbrains.com/objc/">AppCode IDE</a> integration.
 (Thanks to Jetbrains for the assistance).
-* A very cool block-based application assembly.
+* A very cool <a href="https://github.com/jasperblues/spring-objective-c/wiki/Assembling-Components-with-Blocks">block-based application assembly</a>.
 * A super-secret, new name!

 ### What is Dependency Injection?